-Before addressing the question directly, I would like to clarify that astrology is not scientific in a narrow sense; therefore, any attempt to discredit it based on astronomical assumptions has no proof value.
-For a close examination of astrological debunking, see Summa Contra Gentiles on this site.
+Before directly addressing this question, it’s important to note that astrology should not be considered a strictly scientific practice.
+Therefore, any attempts to discredit it based on astronomical hypotheses lack substantial evidence.
+For a more detailed analysis of astrological debunking, please see Summa Contra Gentiles on this website.